clemtibs/clemtibs/README.md

 -->
 <h1 align="center">Hello!
 I'm Brian</h1>

-I'm a self-taught software engineer based out of Los Angeles.
-While my professional training is in music performance and education, I've been a passionate and grateful participant in the open source community for over 15 years.
+I'm a software engineer based out of Los Angeles.
+While my professional and graduate training is in music performance and education, I've honed my programming skills as a passionate participant in the open source community for over 15 years.

-I have experience with a variety of full-stack, linux-based technologies and currently working through a variety of [certifications](https://www.credly.com/users/brian-clements-tiberio) for **Front-end**, **Back-end**, and **Full-stack** development.
+I have experience with a variety of full-stack, linux-based technologies and currently working through a variety of [certifications](https://www.credly.com/users/brian-clements-tiberio) for **Front-end**, **Back-end**, and **Full-stack** development with an interest in expanding to data science and AI.

 <table>
   <thead>